-This section acknowledges the risks of offboarding and lists the factors to be considered before the decision to terminate is made.
-This section requires the identification of specific controls to ensure negative impacts resulting from the termination are minimized.
-Describe the requirements your organization has for formally terminating a third-party engagement and any activities that must take place during that process.
-Keep in mind that the activities listed here are best practices, but if they aren't reflective or your actual practices, don't include them.
+In this section, describe the requirements your organization has for formally terminating a third-party engagement.
+Keep in mind that the activities listed here are best practices, but if they aren't reflective of your actual best practices, don't include them.

-8.3.1.1 | Pre-Termination Contract Review
+16.1 | Pre-Termination Contract Review